 To do it right takes time

 It’s hard to create a campaign with such grand artistic and provocative expressions.
-We may not have opportunity, resource or budget to work on a big campaign.
+We may not have an opportunity, resource or budget to work on a big campaign.
 That doesn’t mean you can’t take small steps and optimizations to improve your campaign or digital marketing efforts.
 Marketing results come from the sum of small efforts that you repeat day in and day out.
-Here comes my bucket list no. 60: Back to see the brave new La Sagrada Familiar in 2026.